MassinissaDjellouli/CTFStuff/TheGoodStuff/PWN.md

 #### Ways to make it fail:
 - If we have control over thread_id, we can pass an invalid one
 - If low memory limits are set, malloc/calloc inside pthread_getattr_np can fail

+## FSOP
+- Very useful on exiting programs that call fclose on FILE pointers
+### VTable overwrite
+- The IO_FILE_plus struct has a vtable pointer at the end
+- We can make the ptr point to a controlled location and build a fake vtable
+- Since libc 2.27, there is a check to see if the vtable pointer is in __libc_IO_vtables or _IO_vtable_check
+- To bypass this, we can point the vtable pointer to a location in libc that is in __libc_IO_vtables
+### Wide VTable
+- if the IO_FILE.mode is > 0, the code paths are a bit different
+- There is a way to make the libc use IO_FILE.wide_data.vtable instead of IO_FILE.vtable
+- We can then make IO_FILE.wide_data.vtable point to a controlled location
+### codecvt
+- If the IO_FILE.mode is > 0
+- The codecvt facet is used to convert between narrow and wide characters
+- IO_FILE has a pointer to the codecvt
+- codecvt is a struct, with "__cd_in" and "__cd_out" ptrs, which both contains a "step" ptr, which contains a function ptr